I'm A Millennial & I'm Sorry I'm Killing Canned Tuna

 Advertisement

-I don't, however, want to be responsible for killing tinned tuna, even if it is only in a roundabout, clickbait headline-y kind of way.
-Tinned tuna is like that old friend who you never see — maybe they have a weird work schedule, maybe they have some bizarre hobby that monopolises their time — but whenever you do get together with them, you remember how cool and low-key they are.
+I don't, however, want to be responsible for killing canned tuna, even if it is only in a roundabout, clickbait headline-y kind of way.
+Canned tuna is like that old friend who you never see — maybe they have a weird work schedule, maybe they have some bizarre hobby that monopolizes their time — but whenever you do get together with them, you remember how cool and low-key they are.
 I don't eat a lot of tuna, but whenever I do, it exceeds my expectations.

 Advertisement

-So what's a tinned tuna-appreciator to do?
-Well, I guess I could find a tin opener and double down on my commitment to tuna salad sandwiches.
+So what's a canned tuna-appreciator to do?
+Well, I guess I could find a can opener and double down on my commitment to tuna salad sandwiches.
 But honestly, I'm happy with my casual relationship to canned tuna.
 I don't want it to go anywhere, but I'm not sure what lengths I'm willing to go to in order to save it.

 Advertisement